 At the time, Paris was rather unimportant, behind Lyon and the port city of Marseille (called Massilia).
 Little Paris was, at the time, a tiny dot on the map.
 Literally.

-Along with the Thermes de Cluny, the Arènes de Lutèce are among the scarce visible reminders reminders of the Gallo-Roman period still visible in Paris.
+Along with the Thermes de Cluny, the Arènes de Lutèce are among the visible ruins and reminders of the Gallo-Roman period still visible in Paris.

 By the 5th century, Roman empire was gradually decreasing in influence due to the increasing Frankish invasions (a Germanic tribe).
 At the time, lived an ordinary woman from Nanterre, called Genevieve who saw God and became a nun at 15.
 She would slowly become renowned for her piety and her visions.